bu-rcs/SA-Economics/README.md

 **Contact**:
 Email: rcs_sa_econ@scc.bu.edu
-Check out the Wiki for Bioinformatics tutorials and guides for BU students
+Check out the Wiki for Economics tutorials and guides for BU students

-Available software on the SCC:
+Available software on the SCC: http://sccsvc.bu.edu/software/#/